launchdarkly/terraform-provider-launchdarkly/website/docs/r/team_member.html.markdown

 ## Argument Reference

 - `email` - (Required) The unique email address associated with the team member.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

 - `first_name` - (Optional) The team member's given name.
 Please note that, once created, this cannot be updated except by the team member themself.